2019 Personal Injury Reforms - What Will They Mean For You?

 Misgivings over the proposed reforms are numerous, not least that they are effectively pressuring people into representing themselves in any legal action relating to a road traffic accident.
 It is also believed that if the Government can be pressurised into making these changes by the insurance industry, then a dangerous precedent will be set.
 Another factor in the background, adding to the sense of unease and suspicion, is that ministers have suggested that further reforms will be implemented.
 These will undoubtedly again affect individuals seeking legal representation, especially in the areas of injuries at work and public liability claims.

-For more information on what the 2019 personal injury reforms might mean for you, please contact our Head of Personal Injury Gareth Naylor.« Go backContact us »
+For more information on what the 2019 personal injury reforms might mean for you, please contact our Partner and Head of Personal Injury Gareth Naylor.« Go backContact us »